AdobeDocs/commerce-operations.en/help/configuration/cron/custom-cron-tut.md

    bin/magento cache:clean
    ```

-{% endcollapsible %}

-## Step 2: Verify the sample module {#cron-tut-verify}
+## Step 2: Verify the sample module

-Before you continue, make sure the sample module is registered and enabled.
+Before you continue, verify that the sample module is registered and enabled.

 1. Run the following command: